WilliamHolbert/CarbonCalculator/SECURITY.md

 ## Reporting a Vulnerability

 If you need any additional files, feel free to email me at will.holbert@outlook.com.
-I am still in contact with my other group members and anything I cannot answer, they should be able to
+I am no longer in contact withthe other group members and this is a repository for the code